 How does GEO ROI compare to SEO ROI?

-At comparable investment levels, GEO currently generates similar or higher lead volumes than SEO — but at significantly higher quality and conversion rates.
-Multiple studies document AI traffic conversion rates 4–10x higher than organic search.
-As AI traffic continues growing rapidly year-over-year, the GEO ROI advantage is increasing.
+At comparable investment levels, GEO currently generates similar or higher lead volumes than SEO at significantly higher quality and conversion rates.
+Multiple studies document AI traffic conversion rates 4-10x higher than organic search.
+As AI traffic continues growing (357% year-over-year per Similarweb), the GEO ROI advantage increases.

 How long does it take to see GEO ROI?